Skip to main content

 • Kidney injury

-Scientists are still studying side effects of naproxen and other NSAIDs.
-Just because a side effect isn’t listed right now doesn’t mean it won’t be discovered as a side effect in the future.
+But experts are still learning more about naproxen side effects.
+So just because a side effect isn’t listed right now doesn’t mean it won’t be discovered as a side effect in the future.

 Can taking naproxen and other NSAIDs cause erectile dysfunction?

-Maybe.
-In one large study, people who reported taking NSAIDs 3 times a day for more than 3 months were 2.4 times more likely to experience erectile dysfunction.
+Some studies have shown a connection between Naproxen and other NSAIDs and ED.
+For example, one large study found that people who reported taking NSAIDs 3 times a day for more than 3 months were more than twice as likely to experience ED than people who didn’t take these medications.

-The theory is that NSAIDs like naproxen and ibuprofen may be able to cause erectile dysfunction because they help stop prostaglandin production.
+The theory is that NSAIDs like naproxen and ibuprofen can increase people’s chances of developing ED because these medications help stop prostaglandin production.
 Prostaglandin plays many roles in the body.
 One of its jobs is to dilate blood vessels in the penis so people can achieve an erection.
-So people with less prostaglandins can potentially develop erectile dysfunction.
+So people with less prostaglandins can potentially develop ED.

-Yet other researchers suggest that NSAIDs may not cause erectile dysfunction at all.
-These researchers suggest that the reason for high rates of erectile dysfunction in older studies is simply a coincidence.
-They point out that after 50 years of age, there’s a 50% chance of developing erectile dysfunction.
+A review of 12 studies on the relationship between ED and NSAIDs concluded that there was no clear evidence that NSAIDs directly caused ED.
+These researchers suggested that the reason for the link between NSAIDs and ED is simply a coincidence.
+They pointed out that people over age 50 have a 1 in 2 chance of developing ED.
 And that chance goes up if people have other medical conditions, like high cholesterol or blocked arteries.

-So it could have been that the people in the studies had erectile dysfunction for other reasons and not because they were taking NSAIDs.
-Since NSAIDs are a commonly prescribed medication, it’s natural to expect that some people over the age of 50 who were taking NSAIDs would also have erectile dysfunction.
+So, it could have been that the people in the studies had ED for other reasons and not because they were taking NSAIDs.
+Since NSAIDs are a commonly prescribed medication, it’s natural to expect that some people over the age of 50 who were taking NSAIDs would also have ED.

 So the relationship between sexual side effects and NSAIDs remains murky at best.
-Despite this, naproxen is still listed among medications that can lead to erectile dysfunction and male and female sexual dysfunction.
+Despite this, naproxen is still listed among medications that can lead to ED

 Quiz: Is it erectile dysfunction?